uwcse441/web-cse441-sp15/contributing.md

 title: General Development Guide
 ---

-` This page will still be updated `

 This page documents some of our development tools and conventions.
 It aims to be thorough as possible while remaining generic.
 Individual projects then document their own installation and configuration details.